 - Double vision, blurry vision in one eye, or partial vision loss.
 These can be an early indicator of MS. You may also have eye pain.

 It isn’t uncommon for these early symptoms to go away only to return later.
 You may go weeks, months, or even years between flare-ups.

 These symptoms can have many different causes.
 Even if you have these symptoms, it doesn’t necessarily mean that you have MS.

 RRMS is more common in women, whereas PPMS is equally common in women and men.
 Most experts believe that MS in men tends to be more aggressive and recovery from relapses is often incomplete.

 Most people with MS find ways to manage their symptoms and function well.

 Having MS means you’ll need to see a doctor experienced in treating MS.

-If you take one of the disease-modifying drugs, you’ll have to make sure you adhere to the recommended schedule.
+If you take one of the DMTs, you’ll need to adhere to the recommended schedule.
 Your doctor may prescribe other medications to treat specific symptoms.

 - lean sources of protein, such as fish and skinless poultry